 ECoG/sEEG tutorial

-Authors: Francois Tadel, Marcel Heers.
+Authors: Francois Tadel, Marcel Heers, Raymundo Cassani.

 This tutorial introduces some concepts that are specific to the management of intracranial, ECoG/sEEG recordings in the Brainstorm environment.
 It is based on a clinical case from the Epilepsy Center at the University Hospital of Freiburg, Germany.